Introduction to the ministry of the Robinsons

 V. BELIEFS AND DOCTRINAL STATEMENT

-doctrinally.
-Thus, I have included a rather extensive doctrinal statement elsewhere on
+I have including a rather extensive doctrinal statement elsewhere on

 LCM's Web site for those who are interested.
-Just click on this link: What
+Just click on this hyperlink: WHAT WE BELIEVE

 I hope this page provides sufficient information for any interested.